India defers on nuclear liability bill

 The nuclear liability bill is the first step in opening the doors for international private investors to India's nuclear power sector.
 In case of an accident, the draft bill puts a claim limit of $65 million against the operator of the nuclear power plant, while the government and an international fund will pay $463.5 million each.
 Sources have indicated that if the bill is not passed, private players may have to face unlimited liability in case of accidents, which will not be feasible financially.

 India is not a member of the Convention on Supplementary Compensation for Nuclear Damage (CSC).
 In 1997, at the "Vienna Convention" held at the headquarters of the International Atomic Energy Agency, about 80 countries agreed to adopt the CSC and amend the Civil Liability for Nuclear Damage protocol.
-In the event of an accident, the protocol sets the liability of the operator at about $400 million, including roughly $300 million for special drawing rights.
+In the event of an accident, the protocol sets the operator liability at about $400 million, including roughly $300 million for special drawing rights.
 The CSC defined and identified additional payouts by government agencies based on nuclear power generating capacity and assessments provided by the United Nations.

 The issue of accident liability is significant in the Indian scenario.
 The 1984 gas disaster at Bhopal in Madhya Pradesh is one of the world's worst industrial accidents, having claimed 10,000 lives in three days.
 Methyl isocyanate and other toxins leaked at the pesticide production facility operated by Union Carbide Limited.